Grand Teton National Park Photography Workshop

 Camera: A SLR-style digital camera, mirrorless camera, or a point and shoot that allows you to manually set your shutter speed and aperture is highly recommended.
 A variety of lenses ranging from 18mm to 300mm.

-Filters: A polarizing filter and two and three stop ND grads with a holder and rings for your lenses are recommended (See this newsletter for more info about NDs).
+Filters: A polarizing filter and multiple ND grads with a holder and rings for your lenses are recommended.
+My exact recommendations are in the participant package.

 Other Suggested Equipment: Bring a tripod, your camera’s manual.